Coastal Infrastructure Accounting

 For each identified asset, record:

-1. Physical characteristics: Type (seawall, breakwater, quay, etc.), dimensions, materials, location coordinates
+1. Physical characteristics: type, dimensions, materials, location

-4. Current condition: Inspection reports, condition ratings, structural assessments
+4. Current condition: inspection reports, condition ratings

-5. Functional status: Operational, partially operational, decommissioned, or planned
+5. Functional status: operational, partially operational, decommissioned, or planned

 Step 2: Assemble financial data